Marko Maroši: Coventry City

 On 22 May 2019, Maroši agreed to join Coventry City on a three-year deal to start on 30 June.
 He was praised by manager Mark Robins for his shot stopping after the Sky Blues picked up their 11th clean sheet of the 2019–20 campaign in February.
 The COVID-19 pandemic brought the season to a premature end, with Coventry being named as champions on points per game.
 He was named on the PFA Team of the Year, alongside teammates Liam Walsh, Fankaty Dabo and Matt Godden.

 He suffered a fractured cheekbone and eye socket in a 1–0 win over Cardiff City at St Andrew's on 25 November 2020.
 He returned to fitness and spent the rest of the 2020–21 season in-and-out of the team as understudy Ben Wilson had impressed in his absence.
-He later said he had returned too soon as he had hoped to win an international call-up.
+He later said he had returned too soon, as he had hoped to win an international call-up.
 He played 61 games in two seasons with Coventry, keeping 21 clean sheets.

 Shrewsbury Town

 On 24 June 2021, Maroši signed a three-year deal with League One club Shrewsbury Town after being signed for an undisclosed fee.
 He said he was particularly excited to be working with goalkeepering coach Brian Jensen.
 He enjoyed good form at the start of the 2021–22 season, despite the Shrews struggling, and was cited as being "one of best in [the] league" by manager Steve Cotterill.
 Maroši was racially abused at Charlton Athletic, which led to a supporter being arrested.

 On 24 September 2022, he was praised for his performance as he played with a dislocated finger in a 2–1 victory over Burton Albion at the New Meadow.
 Burton manager Dino Maamria said it was "probably the best performance I’ve seen in the Football League".
 He played 49 games in the 2022–23 campaign.
 He remained the club's first-choice throughout the 2023–24 season under Steve Cotterill, Matthew Taylor and then Paul Hurst.
-Hurst offered the Slovakian a new contract, though he was doubtful that Maroši would stay on, and indeed he did not.
+Hurst offered the Slovak a new contract, though he was doubtful that Maroši would stay on, and indeed he did not.
 He was expected to sign with Rotherham United ahead of alleged interest from numerous clubs.